 Full- and Part-time Options

 Students considering careers in education may choose from three pre-academic specializations:

 - Judaism and Christianity in Antiquity

 Students with other vocational aspirations may prefer one of the following specializations:

 Students participating in the Trinity Fellows program may choose our interdisciplinary specialization in Theology and Society.

-Ready to learn more about Marquette's theology and religious studies graduate programs?
+Learn more about Marquette's theology graduate program.

 1Upon admission, final official transcripts from all previously attended colleges/universities, with certified English translations if original language is not English, must be submitted to the Graduate School within the first five weeks of the term of admission or a hold preventing registration for future terms will be placed on the student’s record.